 - The Bibliographic Search Activity will serve to build up a data base of research articles on the different Topics covered during the course.
 After the end of each Topic, the students will have a fixed amount of time (about 1 week) to search an interesting research article related to the Topic and upload it on Moodle, in a Topic-specific folder.
-This activity is obligatory and will count (15%) for the final grade. - For each Topic, the teacher will select 4-5 articles among all those uploaded by the students, and will move them to a folder called "articles selected for student presentations". - By the end of December, each student has to select one research article for her/his own presentation among those approved by the teacher (present in the folder "articles selected for student presentations") - When the student knows what article she/he is going to present, it is important to search one or more review articles to introduce the specific topic in the seminar presentation.
+This activity is obligatory and will count (15%) for the final grade. - For each Topic, the teacher will select 4-5 articles among all those uploaded by the students, and will move them to a folder called "articles selected for student presentations". - By December 5th, groups of 2 students have to select one research article for their own presentation among those approved by the teacher (present in the folder "articles selected for student presentations") - When students know what article they are going to present, it is important to search one or more review articles to introduce the specific topic in the seminar presentation.